Milo1885/Tease-AI/README.md

 WIP - DataBinding Overhaul

 Added Features:

-	Check Box to lock orgasm chances after tease starts. by OxiKlein Download online-image progress bar added. by Stefaf
+	Check Box to lock orgasm chances after tease starts. by OxiKlein Download online-image progress bar added. by Stefaf Video Folders are now checked on startup.
+The user has the option to search for missing. by Stefaf

 Bugfixes:

 	@ImageTag()-Command displays now tagged images.
-Up to 3 Tags are allowed. by Stefaf Resolved an infinite loop, when TauntEdging was started. by Stefaf
+Up to 3 Tags are allowed. by Stefaf Resolved an infinite loop, when TauntEdging was started. by Stefaf When a Question was asked goto was unable to jump to the first line of a file. by Stefaf

 Miscellaneous:

 	Removed several unused variables. by Stefaf